-Kyle G. Michel is a Columbia, SC lawyer-lobbyist specializing in government policy and related law.
-His background is primarily in lobbying and providing guidance to clients interacting with state and federal government, which he has done since 1994.
-Mr. Michel also represents clients before local government bodies in South Carolina.
-He has considerable experience in budget, energy, economic development, and education issues, but also works in other issue areas including defense, healthcare, transportation, and housing.
-In addition to policy advocacy, he represents clients seeking government contracts for goods or services.
+Kyle Michel is a Columbia, SC, lawyer-lobbyist specializing in government policy and related law.
+His background is primarily in lobbying and providing guidance to clients at the South Carolina State House and in Washington, DC, which he has done for over 25 years.
+Mr. Michel also represents clients before local governments.
+He has considerable experience in budget, energy, environment, local government, and education issues, but also works in other areas including healthcare, criminal justice, water/sewer, and housing.

-Prior to practicing law, Mr. Michel worked for two years as a Legislative Assistant in the U.S. Senate and one year in the White House as an advisor on personnel matters.
-He also worked on three Presidential and two Congressional campaigns, and spent one semester as an undergraduate student in the Tennessee Legislative Internship Program.
+Prior to practicing law, Mr. Michel worked for two years in the U.S. Senate as a Legislative Assistant and one year in the White House as an advisor on personnel matters.

-Mr. Michel is a member of the South Carolina and Washington, DC, Bars.
+Mr. Michel is a member of the South Carolina and District of Columbia Bars.
 He holds a Bachelor of Arts degree in Political Science from Texas A&M University.
 He graduated with honors from the University of Tennessee School of Law.
-He and his wife Melanie have four children and live in Columbia.”
+He and his wife, Melanie, have four children and live in Columbia.